Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 Soil is a key component for the crops, the better your base, the better the crops will respond.
 Well, one of the perks of raising beds (No-Dig technique) is that you can control your soil and add nutrition as you go.
 Compost, Topsoil, Straw, and mulch are some great sources.

 Tips: \
-*we needed 3 cubic meters of topsoil, which we've got delivered from [Central Landscapes](https://centrallandscapes.co.nz/), a sustainable (saves plastic packaging buying from the garden center) and cost-effective option for sure.
+*we needed 3 cubic meters of topsoil, which we've got delivered from [Central Landscapes](https://centrallandscapes.co.nz/), a sustainable and cost-effective option for sure.

 \* I've followed the lasagna soil method: where you can add different materials to each layer for better soil composition.